Advanced Placement (AP) Courses

 What AP courses/exams does Middle Creek High School offer?

-AP Capstone, Art History, Biology, Calculus, Chemistry, English Language and Composition, English Literature and Composition, Environmental Science, Government and Politics, Human Geography, Physics, Psychology, Spanish Language, U.S. History, and Visual Arts.
+AP Capstone, Biology, Calculus, Chemistry, Computer Science A, Computer Science Principles, English Language and Composition, English Literature and Composition, Environmental Science, Government and Politics, Human Geography, Music Theory, Physics, Psychology, Spanish Language, Statistics, U.S. History, and Visual Arts.
 Click here to read detailed AP Course descriptions.

 How much does it cost to take an AP course?